Elin Engström

-Augusta Eleonora "Elin" Engström (1860–1956) was a Swedish politician (Social Democrat) and trade unionist.
+Augusta Eleonora "Elin" Engström (1860–1957) was a Swedish politician (Social Democrat) and trade unionist.
 She belonged to the pioneers of the labour movement, the Social Democratic movement, as well as the trade unionism and women's rights movement within the Social Democratic labour movement in Sweden.

 Life

-Elin Engström was the daughter of the bath house attendant Fredrik Carlsson (d.
-1874); her mother was also employed as a bath house attendant.
-In 1878, she married the Cooper (profession) and trade unionist Jöns Engström (1849–1889).
+Elin Engström was the daughter of the bath house attendant Fredrik Carlsson; her mother was also employed as a bath house attendant.
+In 1878, she married the Cooper (profession) and trade unionist Jöns Engström.

 Her husband died of tuberculosis, and she was left to support their six children alone.
 She supported herself with several temporary jobs such as writing letters on behalf of others, washing clothes and babysitting, but was still forced to place two of her children in an orphanage: at that time, it was common for poor parents to place their children in orphanages temporarily for economic reasons, and take them back when they could afford to take care of them.

 From 1886 to her retirement in 1935, she worked as an office clerk on the Social Democratic newspaper and organ Social-Demokraten.
 Initially, this was a temporary volunteering work (the paper itself barely keeping afloat), but eventually, the paper was thriving along with the labour movement, and in 1904, Elin Engström was given a permanent position as the chief of the paper's subscription- and distribution office and was able to support herself as such.